 • provide a written description of the main character

 • create a cover which identifies the book title, author, genre, and their name

 • color in templates to turn their LapBook into an adorable bookworm

-This Time Capsule can be used during any point in the school year.
+This Time Capsule can be used at any point in the school year.
 The project directly shows the growth and maturity of the student over a given amount of time.
-In the future, when students open their completed Time capsules, they will get a kick out of their younger selves.
+In the future, when students open their completed Time Capsules, they will get a kick out of their younger selves.

 This Time Capsule LapBook requires students to:

 • make predictions about their future life (marriage, kids, pets, living location, financial status, career, vehicle choice)

 • identify their “favorites” and “likes” (sports team, song, music group, food, movie, school subject, color, candy, and sport to play)